HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 **Description:**

-priv_type includes：SELECT、 UPDATE、 DELETE、 INSERT 、CREATE 、DROP 、ALTER 、FILE 、 SUPER
+priv_type includes: SELECT、 UPDATE、 DELETE、 INSERT 、CREATE 、DROP 、ALTER 、FILE 、 SUPER

 You can use [ALL [PRIVILEGES]](https://dev.mysql.com/doc/refman/5.6/en/privileges-provided.html# priv_all) to give users all privileges (including super privilege), which is the same as MySQL.